Zheaoli/pycon-china-2023-chengdu/pages/the-problem-we-got.md

 transition: fade-out
 ---

-# What's the problem we are facing
+# Understanding the Challenges

-<h2>For now, I think you guys may have any idea about I'm talking about.
-Let's go find some example</h2>
+<h2>By now, you might have a sense of what I'm discussing.
+Let's explore some examples.</h2>

 ---
 transition: fade-out
 ---

-# What's the problem we are facing
+# Observability in Python Before 3.12

-<h2>The observable of Python before 3.12</h2>
+<h2>Observability in Python Before 3.12</h2>

-If we got a Python process.
-How can we know what's happening in the process?
+How do we understand what's happening in a Python process?

 <v-clicks>

-- We need monitor the exception in the process
+- Monitoring exceptions within the process
-- We need to collect some execution information in the process and export it as the metric
+- Collecting and exporting execution information as metrics
-- etc...
+- And more...

 </v-clicks>

 <v-click>

-What should we do?
+So, what's our approach?

 </v-click>